-Table 3.
-Economic impact (Aujusteu to 2010 03D)

 Lost Business

 Outbreak Productivity & Interruption Total

 Medical Costs Costs

 1998 Lysteria-Hot Dog N/A

 2004 Salmonella-Roma Tomato \$4.2 Million

-2006 E. Coli-Spinach \$6.0 Million \$61.4 Million 12 \$67.4 Million
+2006 E. Coli-Spinach \$6.0 Million \$61.4 Million \$67.4 Million

 2006 Salmonella-Peanut Butter \$4.7 Million

 2007 Salmonella-Pot Pie \$ 3.6 Million

-2008 Salmonella \$11.0 Million
+2008 Salmonella ¢11.0 Million

-Jalapeno/Serrano Peppers \$11.0 Million
+Jalapeno/Serrano Peppers \$11.0 MIIII0II

 2008 Salmonella-Peanut Butter \$5.7 Million

 Business interruption costs could be determined for only one event.
-However, its magnitude indicated that the unknown business interruption plied by a factor of 2 to compensate for underreporting (see text). $^2$ Low, average, and high adjusted illnesses from the set of events described in note 1.
+However, its magnitude indicated that the unknown business interruption

+&lt;sup>2 Low, average, and high adjusted illnesses from the set of events described in note 1.
 Reported illnesses were multiplied by the CDC's recommended multipliers (see Table 2 below) to compensate for underdiagnosis and underreporting.
+The SNB A project team indeed that the size of the project set by the table of the size of